mqqx/taxi-management/api/README.md

 OpenAPI representation of legacy state of REST API as base for an up-to-date implementation.

+The entrypoint of the API can be found int the [api.yaml](src/main/resources/api.yaml)

 ## General Information

 Uses `openapi-generator-maven-plugin` to generate a Spring Boot 3 (e.g. using `jakarta` instead of `javax` imports) compatible server API as interfaces with dto models.

+See [components](src/main/resources/components/README.md) and [paths](src/main/resources/paths/README.md) readme files for further explanation of the structure.

 ## Getting Started